gundermanc/tools/README.md

 - vspatch [instance]: Selects an instance of VS as the target application for patching.

 ## ChangeLog
 - 6/7/2019 - Fixed killing of locking processes when doing revert.
 Fixed overwriting of backup when revert fails.
+Print release notes on startup.
+Init submodule on build.
 - 5/10/2019 - Add 'scratch' to default nav locations.
 - 5/4/2019 - Auto updater.
 - 5/3/2019 - Fixed dev prompts, fixed some bugs with F5, improved patching reliability, aliases for listing processes locking a file.